zachwiseit/AzureVM-ProtonVPN-Setup/README.md

 ![image](https://github.com/user-attachments/assets/f4d38113-14db-4bc4-916a-cfe1c25910cd)

-You can also go back to the resource groups section and it state that their are no resource groups to display.
+You can also go back to the resource groups section and there wont be any resource groups to display.

 ![image](https://github.com/user-attachments/assets/c332d532-2b94-448c-8233-7ee342a64068)

 When you delete the resource groups that will include the virtual machine that was created.

-In the Virtual machines section it will also state that their are no virtual machines to display.
+In the Virtual machines section it will also show that their are no virtual machines to display.

 ![image](https://github.com/user-attachments/assets/d3a906fd-6642-4568-a4ca-fddb5ebb05a3)